Children's Commissioner (New Zealand): Abolition

 In November 2021, the Sixth Labour Government introduced legislation to replace the Children's Commissioner with two new entities: the "Children and Young People's Commission" that would focus on advocacy and an Independent Children's Monitor who would assume the Commissioner's monitoring responsibilities.
 In addition, the Ombudsman's Office would also expand its portfolio to investigating complaints relating to children.
 The proposed law change was driven by the Government's concern that the Office of the Children's Commissioner's advocacy role would clash with its monitoring role.

 The Labour Government's plans to replace the Children's Commissioner attracted criticism from the Children's Commissioner Frances Eivers, several children's advocates including Save the Children, former Oranga Tamariki employee Luke Fitzmaurice, "VOYCE – Whakarongo Mai" spokesperson Tupua Urlich, children's advocate Piwi Beard, Manaaki Rangatahi, Barnardos and the Child Poverty Action Group (CPAG).
 They expressed concerns that the Government's changes would reduce the office's ability to monitor the wellbeing of vulnerable children and advocate for their interests.
 In addition, the Government's changes were opposed by its support partner, the Green Party, and the opposition National, ACT, and Māori parties.

 Despite vocal civil society and political opposition, the Labour Party was able to use its parliamentary majority to push through two new laws replacing the Children's Commissioner with the Children and Young People's Commission and splitting oversight of the Oranga Tamariki system between the new Independent Monitor and Office of the Ombudsman.

 On 1 July 2023, the Children's Commissioner was dissolved and formally replaced by the Children and Young People's Commission.
 The last Commissioner Frances Eivers subsequently served as the first Chief Children's Commissioner in the new organisation until 31 October 2023.

 2025 reinstatement

 On 26 June 2025, the Sixth National Government passed the Oversight of Oranga Tamariki System Legislation Amendment Act 2025, which disestablished the Children and Young People's Commission and reinstated the Children's Commissioner.
 The legislation came into effect in 1 August, with Claire Achmad serving as the sole Children's Commissioner in the reinstated office.

+On 8 July 2026, Minister of Social Development and Employment Louise Upston designated former detective, solicitor and Child Matters charity CEO Jane Searle as the new Children's Commissioner, effective 1 August 2026.
+According to The New Zealand Herald, Claire Achmad had reapplied for the position but the New Zealand Government had decided not to reappoint her, effectively reducing her term by 2.5 years.
+In response, several children's charities organised a petition calling on the Government to retain Achmad as Children's Commissioner.